nalinahuja/qcd/README.md

 #### Downloading QCD
 <p align="justify">
-Please navigate to the <a href="https://github.com/nalinahuja22/qcd/releases">release</a> tab of this repository and download the latest version of this project.
+Please navigate to the <a href="https://github.com/nalinahuja22/qcd/releases">release</a> tab of this repository and download the latest version of QCD.
 You can perform this download within a browser environment or using a command line utility like <code>wget</code> or <code>curl</code>.
 Alternatively, you can clone this <a href="https://github.com/nalinahuja22/qcd">repository</a> but it is recommended that you download the most recent release since the git repository is comparatively larger.
 </p>

 #### Installing QCD
 <p align="justify">
-Then, navigate to the location where the QCD repository contents have been downloaded onto your machine and run the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> script.
+Navigate to the location where QCD has been downloaded onto your machine and run the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> script.
 This executable will install QCD in the directory <code>~/.qcd</code> and add the QCD command to your terminal profile.
 When the installation finishes, please source your terminal profile and restart your terminal to fully configure the installation.<br><br>If you would like to do a manual installation of QCD, all you need to do is move the repository contents you downloaded, besides the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> file, into the directory <code>~/.qcd</code> which you will have to create yourself.
 Then source your terminal profile after adding the following command to your terminal profile and restart your terminal.

 ```bash
 source ~/.qcd/qcd.sh